seosmmbusiness/multilang-laravel-kit/README.md

 -Create a symlink to html directory (it can be puclic_html or  /var/www/html be or the one your apache server uses) from multilang-laravel-kit/public
 In my case "ln -s /home/user/multilang-laravel-kit/public /home/user/public_html"

+or

+change your Apache server public dir to laravel project's public dir

 -Run "php artisan optimize"